-Tate Rogers is the founder and an Environmental Consultant at Triangle Environmental.
+Tate Rogers is the founder and Principal at Triangle Environmental.
 He completed his M.S. and B.S. degrees from North Carolina State University where he first developed an interest in sanitation.
 Tate has supported the design, construction, lab and field testing of novel systems spanning the sanitation value chain since 2011.
 Tate has field tested over a dozen prototypes in countries including South Africa, Malawi, Zambia, Rwanda, Madagascar and India.
 Tate has worked with several lead teams in the sanitation technology space including NC State University, RTI International, Duke University, NASA, Biomass Controls and Crane Engineering.

 In his free time, Tate enjoys music and going to concerts, traveling, and hosting the weekly Toilet Tuesday in Durham, NC.